-If you lived in Gabon instead of United States, you would:
+If you moved to Gabon from the United States, you would:

 MAKE 63.6% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Gabon, that number is $19,200.00 per capita.

 UNITED STATES (79.56 years life expectancy)

 GABON (52.06 years life expectancy)

 In United States, you (on average) will live to approximately 79.56.